 Whether your tenant has left the property in good condition or not, it’s in their best interests to still want their deposit back, obviously.

-At the end of your tenant’s tenancy, they will usually look to request their deposit back from you.
+At the end of your the tenancy, the tenant will usually look to request their deposit back from you.

 Or if your property is managed by an agency, refer your tenants to them to request the deposit back.